What's been happening with Team

 last seconds against some of the best in the world.
 She gained much valuable experience.
 Her future looks promising.

-competition of the year was a local tournament where Team Knockout looked extremly strong, dominating throughout the day.
+of the year was a local tournament where Team Knockout looked extremly strong, dominating throughout the day.
+Known for having

 Of course, more international competitions, as well.
 Follow our 2018 TKD journey on FB or Instagram @Knockout Martial Arts

 and twitter @kotkd.

 Master Bobby Morales receives diploma from Kukkiwon Foreign Master/Instructor course.
 This course

 is normally held in Korea.
 Held for only it's second time in the United States ever, Master Bobby trained exclusively

 with the Kukkiwon instructors taking his Taekwondo knowledge to new heights and now has first hand knowledge of what Kukkiwon